 Ruch murder suspect arrested Friday night

-Jose "Alfredo" Satelo-Palma, 38, of Sinaloa, Mexico, was arrested in the shooting death of 31-year-old Luis Ayala-Zavala of Jacksonville.
-Satelo-Palma was located by JCSO deputies on a property in the 2900 block of Eastside Road outside Jacksonville, approximately four miles from the scene of Monday's crime.
+Jose "Alfredo" Sotelo-Palma, 38, of Sinaloa, Mexico, was arrested in the shooting death of 31-year-old Luis Ayala-Zavala of Jacksonville.
+Sotelo-Palma was located by JCSO deputies on a property in the 2900 block of Eastside Road outside Jacksonville, approximately four miles from the scene of Monday's crime.
 He was taken into custody at 8:35 p.m.
 Friday without incident, the advisory said.

-Satelo-Palma was lodged in the Jackson County Jail without bail on charges of murder and unlawful use of a weapon, as well as menacing for allegedly threatening to kill several other people at the scene, according to Satelo-Palma's indictment.
+Sotelo-Palma was lodged in the Jackson County Jail without bail on charges of murder and unlawful use of a weapon, as well as menacing for allegedly threatening to kill several other people at the scene, according to Sotelo-Palma's indictment.

-The sheriff's office Friday released photos of Satelo-Palma and asked the public for tips to help them find the suspect.
-JCSO alleged that Satelo-Palma has "Mexican drug cartel association."
+The sheriff's office Friday released photos of Sotelo-Palma and asked the public for tips to help them find the suspect.
+JCSO alleged that Sotelo-Palma has "Mexican drug cartel association."

 It was unclear whether the victim or any of the witnesses had any involvement with Mexican drug cartels, police said.

-Note: Correction: This story was revised to correct a police misspelling of Sotelo-Palma's last name.